 What is an ethical workplace / culture environment?

 Industry and government regulations shape ethical workplace culture, where employees are expected to follow the company’s code of conduct.
 According to SHRM, an “ethical workplace culture [ethical culture definition is] one that gives priority to employee rights, fair procedures, and equity in pay and promotion, and that promotes tolerance, compassion, loyalty and honesty in the treatment of customers and employees.”
 Sounds pretty fair and straightforward, yet many companies still struggle with work culture environment and ethics.

-Workplace culture consists of the company policies that dictate organizational norms and values and the social climate of a workplace.
+Workplace culture (and/or types of ethical culture in business) consists of the company policies that dictate organizational norms, ethics, social climate and values in the workplace.
 It affects every aspect of the workforce from hiring and firing, to productivity, to the presence–or lack thereof–of strong teams.
 Compliance is the adherence to laws that affect an organization, and whether or not a company is committed to compliant business practices deeply affects the health of a workplace culture.

 Here are six simple ways in how to create and maintain an ethical workplace culture environment: